Site icon Regpack

 Simply presenting the content isn’t enough; your students need a way to move the information from short-term to long-term memory.

 Think outside the box and present additional resources (like infographics, reference guides, cheat sheets, etc.) or practice activities at the end of each course section.
+Another way to make each lesson stick in your students’ minds is to keep it relevant to them throughout.

+Consider letting students reinforce the lessons they’re learning by engaging with each other in regular dialogues.
 To support discussion amongst your students (past and present), consider setting up a Facebook group or some other forum uniquely reserved for them.

 Bonus Tip: Use Engagement Amplifiers